romi/romi-robots-docs/docs/wip-peter/index.md

 gimbal may have two degrees of freedom, the pan and tilt angles measured in degrees.
 More on this later in the section on CNCs (TODO).

-The Romi system generally consists of several several computing devices that are connected to the same network, over wifi or ethernet.
+The Romi system generally consists of several computing devices that are connected to the same network, over wifi or ethernet.
 Each of these devices runs a Romi app that listens to the network for connections (we are using websockets) and that executes